 - Risks = Threats (T)

 A SWOT analysis is a strengths-weaknesses-opportunities-risks analysis.
 Internal strengths and weaknesses (Strengths – Weaknesses), as well as external opportunities and risks (Opportunities – Threats), can be determined on the basis of these in order to align strategies and measures of a company in a more targeted and efficient manner.
 The analyzed external risks pose a threat to the corporate strategy.
 In business development, SWOT analysis is one of the best known and most common tools.
 However, the analysis only offers effective added value if it is carried out conscientiously and in detail.
-The SWOT analysis helps answer the most important questions:

 - What does the company’s initial situation look like?
 What are the company’s strengths and weaknesses?